 What happens without a content governance plan?

-With any sense, you won’t wait to find out first hand how not having a content governance plan can be detrimental to your content marketing strategy.
+With any sense, you won’t wait to find out first hand how not having content governance in place can be detrimental to your content marketing strategy.
 But, if you still need to be convinced before taking the plunge on a content governance plan of your own, pay close attention to what comes next.

 Definitely something you want to avoid.

 Without a comprehensive content governance plan, your older and even some of your more recent content won’t be getting checked up on as often as it should.
 This means that problems like broken links can go unnoticed which is terrible for your user experience, and subsequently, your Google ranking.
-If links are broken, it means that Google’s bots can’t crawl your website in its entirety, and the pages they can’t get to will be the pages that fall out of the SERPs (search engine results page).
+If links are broken, it means that Google’s bots can’t crawl your website in its entirety, and the pages they can’t get to will be the pages that fall out of search engine results pages (SERPs).

 Irrelevant content can harm SEO

-Whether it’s old content that doesn’t reflect your brand values anymore, or content that gets clicks but is unrelated to the rest of the content on your site — irrelevant content can seriously harm your SEO.
+Whether it’s old content that doesn’t reflect your brand values anymore, or content that gets clicks but is unrelated to the rest of the content on your site, irrelevant content can seriously harm your SEO.
 What’s more, if a user lands on your site and finds a blog or a webinar that they deem out of place or out of character for your business, it’s damaging for your brand too.
-As Amanda explains:

-A content governance plan combats this by ensuring someone is responsible for maintaining and updating old content, as well as clearly outlining the content creation process to avoid irrelevant content from being published.
+Content governance combats this by ensuring someone is responsible for maintaining and updating old content, as well as clearly outlining the content creation process to avoid irrelevant content from being published.